mid2SUPAERO/RP_MAE_Prajwal_Karinja_Haridas/README.md

-# Manufacturing Constraints in Topology Optimization Framework
+# Numerical Analysis and Optimization of a Morphing Wing